Amruta-Kumbhar3/expense-tracker-django/README.md

 - Deploying and managing code with Git and GitHub

 This marks the beginning of my journey into advanced software development and AI-integrated applications.

+---

+## 📈 Future Improvements

+This project marks the foundation of my learning journey, and I plan to continue improving it with:
+- User expense summaries and monthly reports
+- Cloud database integration for multi-user access
+- Dashboard with interactive filters and analytics
+- Integration of AI-based expense categorization
+- Deployment on a public server (Heroku / Render) for live demo access